Install the Bol Processor (BP3)

 The first time you run the Bol Processor, MAMP or XAMPP may ask your permission to display files outside its "htdocs" folder.
 Please contact us if you're experiencing issues with this relocation!

-If you're not afraid of symbolic links, you can use the same technique to relocate some data files outside the "bolprocessor" folder, for example to a location shared by Dropbox.
+If you're not afraid of symbolic links, you can use the same technique to relocate some data files outside the "bolprocessor" folder, for example to a location in your Dropbox (including shared folders), as explained here.

 Uninstall the Bol Processor